fncbook/fnc/chapter4/quasinewton.md

   enumerator: 4.6.%s
 ---
 (section-nonlineqn-quasinewton)=

 # Quasi-Newton methods

 Newton's method is a foundation for algorithms to solve equations and minimize quantities.
 But it is not ideal in its straightforward or pure form.
 Specifically, its least appealing features are the programming nuisance and computational expense of evaluating the Jacobian matrix, and the tendency of the iteration to diverge from many starting points.
-There are different **quasi-Newton methods** that modify the basic idea in an attempt to overcome these issues.
+There are different {term}`quasi-Newton methods` that modify the basic idea in an attempt to overcome these issues.

 ## Jacobian by finite differences